Circle Line, East-West Line hit by separate faults on Wednesday morning

 SINGAPORE: Both the Circle Line and East-West Line were affected by delays during the morning rush hour on Wednesday (Nov 15) due to two separate faults.

-A signalling fault on the Circle Line caused delays on the Circle Line, SMRT first said in a tweet at 6.28am, adding that it was investigating the fault.
+A signalling fault caused delays on the Circle Line, SMRT first said in a tweet at 6.28am, adding that it was investigating the fault.

-In an update 12 minutes later, the train operator said the signalling fault was between Farrer Road and Buona Vista.
+In an update at 6.40am, SMRT said the signalling fault was between Farrer Road and Buona Vista.
 It advised commuters to expect 20 minutes of additional travel time between Buona Vista and HarbourFront stations, in both directions.

 Free buses were available between Paya Lebar and HarbourFront stations, it said.

+Congested trains and huge crowds were seen at Bishan MRT station, which is an interchange along the Circle Line and the North-South Line.

-The fault was resolved more than two hours later, although trains and stations remained crowded.
+The signalling fault was resolved more than two hours after SMRT first announced the delays, although trains and stations remained crowded.

 EAST-WEST LINE HIT BY TRAIN FAULT